You can manage your project’s media and document files (“assets”) in Craft just like entries and other content types.

-You can set up your asset volumes from Settings → Assets.
+You can manage your project’s volumes from Settings → Assets.

 Note that Craft/PHP must be able to write to the directory you created.

-Each of your asset volumes has a field layout, where you can attach fields that will be available to any assets within that volume.
-You can edit an asset volume’s field layout by clicking on the Field Layout tab when editing the volume.
+Each of your volumes has a field layout, where you can set the fields that will be available to assets within that volume.
+You can edit a volume’s field layout by clicking on the Field Layout tab when editing the volume.

-When you have at least one asset volume, Craft will add a new Assets item to the Control Panel’s main navigation.
-Clicking on it will take you to the Assets Index with a list of all of your volumes in the left sidebar, and the selected volume’s files in the main content area.
+When you create your first volume, an “Assets” item will be added to the main control panel navigation.
+Clicking on it will take you to the Assets page, which shows a list of all of your volumes in the left sidebar, and the selected volume’s files in the main content area.

 From this page, you can do the following: